deviharshd/webcam-avatar/README.md

 This records only the **Avatar View** window to the specified output file (`avatar_session.mp4` by default if `--output` is not provided).

-You can use the recorded video or screenshots from the Avatar View window as demo material in your portfolio or GitHub README.

 ## How it works (high level)